ECOSYSTEM

 Local-first multi-agent AI coordination for teams who can't send data to the cloud.

-A self-hosted ecosystem of four small services: Consciousness Server for shared memory, Cortex for local AI agents, machines-server for infrastructure awareness, and a key server for ed25519 auth.
+A self-hosted ecosystem of four services: Consciousness Server for shared memory, Cortex for local AI agents, machines-server for infrastructure awareness, and a key server for ed25519 auth.
 All dual-licensed AGPL-3.0-only plus commercial.

 AGPL-3.0-only on every repository.
 Commercial licence available.